acentswap/docs2-wiki/products/coming-soon/new-cake-pool/flexible-staking.md

 ---
 description: >-
-  This page explains who to stake in new CAKE Syrup Pool with Flexible Staking option.
+  This page explains who to stake in new ADE Syrup Pool with Flexible Staking option.
 ---